JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 ### MATLAB

-To reduce the number of frames and avoid unnecessary labelling, the videos were downsampled using the MATLAB script present in the *Matlab folder*, **less_fps**.
+To reduce the number of frames and avoid unnecessary labelling, the videos were downsampled using the MATLAB script present in the *Matlab folder*, **less_fps.m**.

 Using MATLAB's [Video Labeler Tool](https://www.mathworks.com/help/vision/ug/get-started-with-the-video-labeler.html?s_tid=mwa_osa_a),